-Special Camp 2018 will take place during the week of July 1-7, 2018.
+Applications to volunteer to serve at the 2019 camp are now being accepted; application deadline is April 13.
+Special Camp 2019 will take place during the week of June 30 - July 6, 2019.
 Thank you for your interest in JEMS Special Camp!

-If you are 18 years or older, you’ve never served as an aide at Special Camp before, and would like more information on applying as a new aide at Special Camp (as reference for applying to next year's camp), you can download new aide information here.
+If you are 18 years or older, you’ve never served as an aide at Special Camp before, and would like more information on applying as a new aide at this year's Special Camp, you can download new aide information by clicking here.

 A typical day at camp begins with everyone getting ready for breakfast, followed by morning exercises, worship, Bible lessons, and arts and crafts.
 After lunch, activities vary daily such as bowling, swimming, a presentation at JEMS Family Camp, a carnival, and Special Camp field games.
 After dinner, we have a time of worship followed by a special evening activity and cabin time.
 After the campers go to bed, staff enjoy worship and a brief devotional time, staff meeting, and fellowship.